rennpy/pyondocs/README.md

 Here you can find most of the themes working with pyoncord (more will be added in the future)

+I also first recommend trying [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎) <br>
+Also, you can be sure it will always work for most recent versions of Pyoncord, naturally.

+Here is a link to the [github page](https://github.com/rennpy/pyontheme) for it, which includes a preview.

 [Orchid's love](https://raw.githubusercontent.com/VodkaXMartini/VendettaTheme/main/Orchid.json) by ftvodka <br>
 [Eye Candy](https://raw.githubusercontent.com/Quinxxxx/Discord-themes/main/Vendetta/Eye_candy.json) by moodle <br>
 [Atherion 2.0](https://raw.githubusercontent.com/LYNK-INCUU/Cosmicka/main/Aetherion-Vendetta.json) by Lyntxrya#7769 <br>
 [Maggie's purple](https://raw.githubusercontent.com/maggster165/vendettathemes/main/maggiespurple.json) by maggie.pi (sorta outdated, just a little)

-I also recommend trying [Pyontheme](https://raw.githubusercontent.com/rennpy/pyontheme/main/pyontheme.json) (honestly, this is my guide so I can showcase what I want 🚎) <br>
-Also, you can be sure it will always work for most recent versions of Pyoncord, naturally.

-Here is a link to the [github page](https://github.com/rennpy/pyontheme) for it, which includes a preview.